nickolasalcazar/nick_animated_logo/README.md

 ## Animating handwriting

-To animate the logo look to look like it is being handwritten, use of the `<clipPath>` element.
+To animate the logo to look like it is being handwritten, use of the `<clipPath>` element.

 According to [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/clipPath), `<clipPath>` "restricts the region to which paint can be applied.
 Conceptually, parts of the drawing that lie outside of the region bounded by the clipping path are not drawn."